danyel-ii/cubeless_/docs/10-PRODUCT/SPEC.md

 - `refsHash` is computed from a canonical sort of refs (by contract + tokenId).
 - Clients call `previewTokenId(salt, refs)` to build metadata before mint.

+## Commit-Reveal Mint Flow

+- Minting uses a two-step commit-reveal:
+  1. `commitMint(salt, refsHash)` stores a commitment and block number.
+  2. `mint(salt, tokenURI, refs)` reveals refs + salt and completes the mint.
+- The reveal must occur within 256 blocks of the commit.
+- Random palette index is derived from `refsHash`, `salt`, minter, and the commit block hash.

 ## $LESS Delta Metric (UI/Leaderboard)

 - The contract snapshots $LESS totalSupply at mint and on transfer (totalSupply is treated as remaining supply).